Do Go On - 206 - Dungeons and Dragons

 Everything seems to be going quite well, business-wise.

-things didn't go well for Gary Gargax in the 1980s.
+Things didn't go well for Gary Gagax in the 1980s.

 He was in talks to make a Hollywood film based on D&D,